 D-23 has been around since the 1940's.
 Of the many people who used it Ansel Adams is one of the most famous.
-It's soft working, controllable, fine grained and forgiving of high contrast.
-And it's very easy to make.
-But here's a way to use it that's not often used and I tell you, it's really worth trying!
+It's controllable, fine grained, clean working, and forgiving of high contrast.
+And it's so easy to make.
+Here's a way to use it that's almost never mentioned but let me tell you, it's amazing!

-Want a versatile developer that'll cope with any film and provide rock solid dependability?
-Maybe you should be trying D-23 Replenished!
-D-23 was formulated to be a better D-76.
-According to Anchell and Troop's The Film Developing Cookbook is was designed to be especially reliable as a replenished developer, the type of reliability commercial labs needed.
-D-23 in and of itself was stable, had similar fine grain to D-76, and provided good shadow detail with controlled highlights.
-It excelled in contrasty situations where other developers might run away and burn out the highlights.
-Furthermore, it consisted of only two chemicals, Metol and Sodium Sulphite.
+D-23 was formulated to be a better D-76 and in fact even has the same development times.
+According to Anchell and Troop's The Film Developing Cookbook it was designed to be especially reliable as a replenished developer, the type of reliability commercial labs needed for the thousands of films they processed.
+D-23 in and of itself was very stable and didn't change activity like D-76 did over time, and it had similar fine grain to D-76, providing good shadow detail with well controlled highlights.
+D-23 excelled in those contrasty situations where other developers might run away and burn out the highlights.
+Furthermore, it is as simple as it gets, consisting of only two chemicals, metol and sodium sulphite.

-Mix up and bottle separately a litre of D-23 and a litre of replenisher (DK-25R, formula below).
+- Mix up and bottle separately one litre of D-23 and one litre of replenisher (DK-25R, formula below).

-- Now, mark the top of the solution on the D-23 stock bottle, I use a sharpy.
-The mark will be near the top because it should be nearly full, remember you've been pouring the used developer back into the bottle.
-This sharpy mark will be used to top up the bottle after each subsequent film development.
+- Now, mark the top of the solution on the D-23 stock bottle, I use a permanent sharpie.
+The mark will be near the top because it should be nearly full, remember you've been pouring the used developer back into this bottle.
+The sharpie mark will be used to top up the bottle after each subsequent film development.

-- After the next film is developed first add 22ml of the replenisher (Dk-25R formula below) to the stock and then pour the "just used" developer back into the bottle, filling the bottle back up to the sharpy mark.
+- Start replenishment.
+After the next, and subsequent, film is developed and before you return the used developer back into the stock bottle add 22ml of the replenisher (Dk-25R formula below) to the stock bottle then pour the "just used" developer back into the stock bottle filling the bottle back up to the sharpie mark.
 You are now replenishing!